The Ultimate Guide to Implementing Predictive Maintenance - Part 1

 The last decade has been full of innovation, challenges, and great advances for maintenance and fleet professionals across industries.
 Businesses have invested heavily in digital transformation, regardless of size and scale, to address operational challenges, save money, and deliver an improved customer experience.

 Some of the technologies that have paved the way to get the industry to this point are telematics, maintenance management systems, workflow automation, communication, collaboration tools, and many others.
-Predictive maintenance technologies, such as Pitstop, leverages the underlying set of data, infrastructure, and operational practices to help operations staff have an oversight that they have not had before.
+Predictive maintenance technologies, such as Pitstop, leverage the underlying set of data, infrastructure, and operational practices to help operations staff have an oversight that they have not had before.

-Commercial fleets often operate in hyper-competitive service industries where cost differentiation and operational improvements are key to improving their bottom line.
+Furthermore, commercial fleets often operate in hyper-competitive service industries where cost differentiation and operational improvements are key to improving their bottom line.
 Predictive intelligence allows a new set of data points and different decisions that the business can make to drive operational innovation.

 Below is the first part of a 3-series guide in assisting fleet and operations professionals in successfully implementing predictive maintenance solutions within their businesses.